 Past Results.
 Clear Experience.

 At Aitken * Aitken * Cohn, we understand long term disability.
-Our experienced team of lawyers knows that, as you struggle with your disability, you continue to face many expenses—both the expenses associated with your medical care and the expenses that go along with your everyday life.
+Our experienced team of Santa Ana personal injury lawyers knows that, as you struggle with your disability, you continue to face many expenses—both the expenses associated with your medical care and the expenses that go along with your everyday life.
 In many of our past cases, we obtained substantial compensation for our clients, including: